 Check out the article to learn all about this project and let us know if SymGEO can help you leverage your spatial data with an ArcGIS Dashboard.

 SymGEO is honored to have our World Bank asset management work in Croatia featured as a successful case study by Esri!
-We had lots of fun crunching data, solving geospatial mysteries, and leveraging Operations Dashboard and ArcGIS Pro capabilities.
+We had lots of fun crunching data, solving geospatial mysteries, and leveraging ArcGIS Dashboard and ArcGIS Pro capabilities.